rahiel/archiveror/README.md

 in case the original falls prey to
 [link rot](https://en.wikipedia.org/wiki/Link_rot).

-Archiveror will also protect your bookmarks by automatically archiving them in the background.
+Archiveror will also preserve your bookmarks by automatically archiving them in the background.
 Its icon will change when you visit a bookmark it has archived, clicking on it opens the page on the archive.
 Archiving of bookmarks happens when you make a new bookmark and when you open an old bookmark.
 This can be disabled.

-You can manually archive webpages by clicking on the icon or using the Alt+Shift+Y hotkey (configurable).
+You can manually archive webpages by clicking on the icon, using the Alt+Shift+Y hotkey (configurable), or via the page's right click context menu.
 The URL for the archive is then copied to your clipboard, so you can easily paste the link for references and citations.

 Happy archiving!

 ## Archiving Services

 Archiveror supports several online archiving service.
-You can change which one to use for manual archiving at the options.
+You can choose which one to use for manual archiving at the options.
+You can also select multiple services to archive a single page in multiple web archives.

 - [**archive.is**](https://archive.is), launched in 2012.
 Blocks (some)
   advertising and (user tracking) JavaScript.